softecspa/puppet-softec_php/README.md

 ### apc
 include softec\_php::apc

-Like php version you can specify version and pinning to a specific or major version.
+Like php you can specify version and pinning to a specific or major version.
 You can also manage conf ever by hiera.
 Examples:

 <pre><code>
 php_apc_version: "3.1.13-1~%{::lsbdistcodename}+1"